-In his presentations "Immunosuppressive therapy: Better use of established drugs" and "Immunosuppressive therapy: What's new?"
-Andrew Mackin, BSc, BVMS, MVS, DVSc, FANCVSc, DACVIM, discussed some old favorites as well as some new drugs used to treat patients with immune-mediated diseases.
+In his presentations "Immunosuppressive therapy: Better use of established drugs" and "Immunosuppressive therapy: What's new?" at the 2014 American College of Veterinary Internal Medicine Forum, Andrew Mackin, BSc, BVMS, MVS, DVSc, FANCVSc, DACVIM, discussed some old favorites as well as some new drugs used to treat patients with immune-mediated diseases.
 However, before you embark on an immunosuppressive regimen, Dr. Mackin warned that it is critical that you have the right diagnosis.

 Typically, therapy is started with prednisone at a dose of 2 mg/kg/day given orally and then tapered to 0.5 to 1 mg/kg every other day for maintenance.
 The decision to add a second drug is arbitrary, Dr. Mackin noted, but should be considered if glucocorticoid therapy is ineffective, clinical signs are severe, or, in the case of patients with immune-mediated hemolytic anemia, the anemia is marked, agglutination is present, or the patient is transfusion-dependent.

 Remember that immunosuppressive therapy may take one to two weeks to become effective, so don't consider therapy ineffective until then.
 If signs are worsening or the disease is life-threatening during that time, consider adding another immunosuppressive drug.